rich-context-competition/rich-context-book-2019/combined_chapters/rich_context_book.md

 mentions significantly improves recall at the cost of lower precision, with a positive net effect on F1 score ($\Delta = 0.7$ F1).

-Two clear limitations of our model are its difficulty in generalizing to unseen datasets, and its inability to effectively distinguish between datasets that are used in a publication and datasets that are merely reference.
+Two clear limitations of our model are its difficulty in generalizing to unseen datasets, and its inability to effectively distinguish between datasets that are used in a publication and datasets that are merely referenced.
 These limitations are the main causes of the low recall (due to difficulty generalizing to unseen datasets) and low precision (due to difficulty distinguishing between used datasets and referenced datasets).
+An interesting approach to improving recall is presented in Chapter 7, and could potentially be leveraged in future work.

 [Research Area Prediction](#sec:areas_results)
 ------------------------